Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 Every joker can behave the same way, or each joker can have a unique special ability, whatever the players agree on at the beginning of the game.

 ## Bombs
 - After bombing the field, the player does not get the option to skip Phase 1 for two subsequent turns.
 Instead, they draw 3 cards in Phase 2 and play all of them.
-With this rule in place, the player who bombed will run out of cards before the others; when this happens, they skip their turn.
+With this rule in place, the player who bombed will run out of cards before the others; when this happens, they skip all subsequent turns.
 - Sometimes, as a variation of the above, the player only draws 2 cards in Phase 2.

 # Bibliography